publicissapient-france/xke-rs/presentation/common-concepts.md

 <!-- .element: class="fragment" data-fragment-index="2" -->

 Note:
+    In Rust variable are immutable by default, so we call them Variable bindings.
+To make them mutable, mut keyword is used.
+    Rust is a statically typed language; It checks data type at compile time.
+But it doesn’t require you to actually type it when declare variable bindings.
     Immutable variables encourages you to write your code in a way that takes advantage of the safety and easy concurrency that Rust offers.

 --